logux/docs/3-concepts/2-action.md

    store.dispatch.sync(action, meta)
    ```

    This method is the best for working with models.
-For instance, when user add new comment or changed the post.
+For instance, when the user adds a new comment or changed the post.

 </details>
 <details><summary><b>Logux client</b></summary>

-1. **Local action.** Action will *not* be sent to server or another browser tab.
+1. **Local action.** Action will *not* be sent to the server or another browser tab.

    ```js
    client.log.add(action, { tab: client.id })